New Isn’t Always Better: The Magic of Refreshing Old Content

 Why?

-💡 Because it’s much easier to go from positions #5-10 to first than zero to first.
+💡 Because it’s much easier to go from positions #5-10 to #1 than #15 to #1.

 Refreshing content helps maximize your return on investment in the original piece.
 Instead of taking the risk of developing something new, you double down on something that’s already working.

-Content Refreshes fight keyword cannibalization
+Content refreshes fight keyword cannibalization

 For many, having several pages targeting the same exact keyword sound like a good thing to do.
 But this is counterproductive: if Google sees several pages of your website targeting the same keyword, he will pick none of them.
 That’s a red flag for the search engine that wants to push the best possible content for every search query.